My year of reading the world led to a book, published under two different titles in the UK and Commonwealth, and US and Canada, as you can see below.

 (NB The book is not a blow-by-blow account of the titles I read for my literary expedition – to get that you can simply use this link and read the posts on this blog chronologically for free.)

 Reading the World: Confessions of a Literary Explorer was published in the UK and Commonwealth in February 2015 by Harvill Secker/Random House.
 Order your copy here (or go to your lovely local indie bookshop and buy it from them).

 The World Between Two Covers: Reading the Globe was published in the US and Canada in May 2015 by Liveright/Norton.
 Although the title is different, the rest of the book is identical to the UK edition – Liveright even kept my British spelling.
 You can buy it here (or get it through your local book store and help keep them going).

 The World Between Two Covers is now available as an audiobook (narrated by me) in the US and non-Commonwealth countries.
 You can listen to an extract and buy yours here.

-And if you’re curious about what I did next, my novel, Beside Myself, was published worldwide in English by Bloomsbury in January 2016, and will be coming out French, Italian, Spanish, Japanese, Chinese and Thai soon.
-You can read more about how I came to write it in this post.
+And if you’re curious about what I did next, my first novel, Beside Myself, was published in English by Bloomsbury in 2016, and has been translated into eight other languages.
+You can discover more about how I came to write it in this post.
 And if you’d like to read it, you can order a copy here or through any bookshop.